digital-asset/daml/docs/source/json-api/production-setup.rst

 monitor the status of the participant nodes and have those point your (possibly highly available) *HTTP JSON API* nodes to the active participant node.

-To learn how Canton can be run with high availability and how to monitor it refer to the :ref:`Canton documentation <high-availability>`.
+To learn how Canton can be run with high availability and how to monitor it refer to the :ref:`Canton documentation <ha_arch>`.

 Logging
 *******